nomasters/handshake/design-docs/handshake-core.md

 - Both devices generate everything required for the chat and generating keys are destroyed
 - Bob and Alice have successfully set up a new handshake chat group.

-What's unique about this exchange is that everything happened offline and not further negotiations happen after this initial exchange.
-This is due to the nature handshake using pre-shared keys and a deterministic generation algorithm for KDF using argon2.
+What's unique about this exchange is that everything happened offline and no further negotiations happen after this initial exchange.
+This is due to the nature of handshake using pre-shared keys and a deterministic generation algorithm for KDF using argon2.

 For those curious: here is an early concept [artboard for a mobile app](handshake-mobile-art-board.png)